-Still others were captured during the battle, and marched roughly 125 miles to Camp Ford near Tyler, Texas, where they were held as prisoners of war by the Confederate Army until they were released during a prisoner exchange on 22 July, or in later exchanges in August and November.
+Still others were captured during the battle, and marched roughly 125 miles to Camp Ford near Tyler, Texas, where they were held as prisoners of war by the Confederate Army until they were released during a series of prisoner exchanges beginning on 22 July and lasting through November.

 At least one member of the 47th Pennsylvania never made it out alive from Camp Ford.

 The 11 May 1864 Evening Star in Washington, D.C. carried startling news for those who knew William H. Gausler.
 Gausler had been dismissed, along with 1st Lieutenants W. H. R. Hangen and William Rees, from military service “for cowardice in the actions of Sabine Cross Roads and Pleasant Hill on the 8th and 9th of April, and for having tendered their resignations while under such charges” (AGO Special Order No. 169, 6 May 1864).